Configuration Profiles Homepage on the ZeroLock® Management Console

 3. Monitor systemd –ZeroLock to monitor systemd and any services restarted or started by a periodic job.

 4. Monitor containerd - ZeroLock to monitor containers.
-Containerd must be present in the Process Scan Regex for this setting to work.
+For this setting to work Containerd must be present in the Process Scan Regex

 5. Process Scan Regex – is the regex that must be matched by processes ZeroLock will monitor when it does sweeps of the system.

-Note: When disabling monitor options, the agent must be disabled then reenabled to stop monitoring already running processes.
+Note: When disabling monitor options, the agent must be disabled and then reenabled to stop monitoring already running processes.
 For example, if you are monitoring cron jobs and then disable it on the server, you have to deactivate and reactivate the agent so that it stops monitoring this type of process.

 *Available in ZeroLock Management Console v2.0.7 and later.